eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

   * Prysm
 * Your execution client you wish to run
   * Besu
-  * Geth - this client has a majority.
+  * Geth - this client has a super-majority.
 Choosing another is safer.
   * Nethermind
   * Erigon
-  * Akula - pre-alpha.
+  * Akula - pre-alpha, archive node only.
 May not yet be functional
 * Whether to run a grafana dashboard for monitoring

 First, copy the environment file.<br />